bloominstituteoftechnology/mongo-bears/README.md

 For this project you need to have _MongoDB Community Edition_ installed and running.
 Having a local instance of _MongoDB_ running on your system is the preferred option.

-Alternatively, you can sign up for and use an account from a _Database As A Service_ provider like [Mongo Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/).
-Both DBAAS providers offer a free tier with 500MB size limit that can be used for development and testing.
+Alternatively, you can sign up for an account from a _Database As A Service_ provider like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or [mlab](https://mlab.com/).
+Both _DBAAS_ providers offer a free tier with 500MB size limit that can be used for development and testing.

 #### Using a Local MongoDB Server